codbex/codbex-documentation/docs/tooling/workbench/projects.md

 ## Version Control Integration

 The platform supports version control integration for projects.
 If your project is under version control (e.g., Git), you can inspect version control statuses directly from the "Projects" area.

-## Project Settings

-Access project settings to configure various aspects:

-1. Right-click on the project folder.

-2. Choose "Properties."

-3. Adjust settings related to project nature, builders, and other project-specific configurations.

 ## Conclusion